Stability

 02 Theory - Wasserstein metrics

 The Wasserstein metrics generalize the bottleneck metric.
-Instead of taking the worst discrepancy between two bars in the best matching, it uses a -sum of the discrepancies of all bars in the best matching.
+Instead of taking the worst discrepancy between two bars in the best matching, it uses a p-sum of the discrepancies of all bars in the best matching.

 Then we minimize the penalty (find the best matching):